 Built in 1951 as a response to the Russians testing their first atomic bomb, the North Truro Air Force Station became one of the first radar listening stations to monitor for Soviet bombers.
 The station was decommissioned in 1994 upon the end of the Cold War and most of the land was sold to the National Park Service as part of the Cape Cod National Seashore.
 The grounds are still open to the public and the Park Service conducts regular guided tours.

-The “neighborhoods” of family housing have been mostly untouched since they were built in the '50s and, since the exteriors are made of weather-resistant asbestos tiles, they’re likely to remain so.
-The grounds for the most part remain uncared-for, probably for health reasons.
-This area is basically frozen in time and would make a perfect outdoor movie set for some post-apocalyptic thriller.
+The “neighborhoods” of family housing have been mostly untouched since they were built in the 50’s and since the exteriors are made of weather-resistant asbestos tiles, they’re likely to remain so.
+The grounds for the most part remained uncared for, probably for health reasons.
+This area is basically frozen time and would make a perfect outdoor movie set for some post-apocalyptic thriller.

-Though mostly empty, the grounds are now home to the Payomet Performing Arts Center, an atmospheric research lab and National Park Service facilities.
+Though mostly empty, the grounds are now home to the Payomet Performing Arts Center, an atmospheric research lab as well as National Park Service facilities.

 Update as of June 2021: High Fences surround most of the area and it is mostly off-limit to the public.
 Please do not trespass.

 Parking is provided.
 Bring your bicycle, but be careful- there are major cliffs at the end of some of the roads that will drop you 100+ feet to a remote beach, with no warning.
 It has an overgrown path that goes around the base, taking you past the asbestos-riddled houses.
 Maps are provided.
 The area is home to an outdoor preforming art center.
 Also, the Cape Cod lighthouse is right next door.
 It's open daily for tours.
 It has a beautiful view of Provincetown from the top of the tower.
 Also check out the North Truro Historical Society museum, which is on the way to the lighthouse.